BTCDecoded/blvm-docs/src/reference/glossary.md

 **RPC** (Remote Procedure Call) - JSON-RPC 2.0 interface for interacting with the node.
 BLLVM implements 28 Bitcoin Core-compatible methods.

-## Status & Phases
+## Governance Phases

-**Phase 1** (Infrastructure Building) - Current phase where all core components are implemented but governance is not yet activated.
-Test keys only.
+**Phase 1** (Infrastructure Building) - All core components are implemented.
+Governance is not activated.
+Test keys are used.

-**Phase 2** (Governance Activation) - Future phase when governance rules will be enforced with real cryptographic keys and keyholder onboarding.
+**Phase 2** (Governance Activation) - Governance rules are enforced with real cryptographic keys and keyholder onboarding.

-**Phase 3** (Full Operation) - Future phase representing mature, stable system with battle-tested governance and production deployment.
+**Phase 3** (Full Operation) - Mature, stable system with battle-tested governance and production deployment.